wallarm/product-documentation/docs/4.6/installation/cloud-platforms/aws/terraform-module/proxy-for-aws-api-gateway.md

 * Your existing infrastructure resides on AWS.
 * You leverage the Infrastructure as Code (IaC) practice.
 Wallarm's Terraform module allows for the automated management and provisioning of the Wallarm node on AWS, enhancing efficiency and consistency.
-* You leverage automated deployment process.
-The module allows for the creation and changing of both the Wallarm node and the corresponding resources on AWS in an automatic manner.
-* You aim to deploy a security solution as a virtual appliance using a virtual machine image.
-* You prefer not to install a security solution directly on your frontend, such as NGINX, and instead wish to establish it as a standalone instance or a group of instances.

 ## Requirements